 Juvenile black headed gull (in winter plumage)

 A pair of carrion crows hold a territory in and around the mud flats.
 They are often seen defending their patch in head bowing motion whilst uttering their harsh ‘caw caw’ call.
-This particular pair are rather skittish of people, and can be difficult to approach.
+This particular pair are rather wary of people, and can be difficult to approach.

 Crow defending it’s territory